jamesosullivan/jamesosullivan.github.io/experience.markdown

 Director, DHSI Atlantic (2019-)

+Acting Head, Department of Digital Humanities, January - July 2020

 Member of the Research and Innovation Committee for the College of Arts, Celtic Studies & Social Sciences, University College Cork (2018-)

 #### Previous

-Acting Head, Department of Digital Humanities, January - June 2020

 Member of the *Digital Humanities* Program Committee (2020)